gliderlabs/docker-consul/README.md

 ##### Using docker

 The above health check utilities require the Docker binary, so it's already built-in to the container.
-If neither of the above fit your needs, and the container environment is too limiting, you can perform Docker operations directly to perform a containerized health check.
+If neither of the above fit your needs, and the container environment is too limiting, you can perform Docker operations directly to perform any containerized health check.

 #### DNS